Krowemoh/ScarletDME/README.md

             - Upgraded from Zig 0.13.0 to 0.14.0
             - Upgraded from Zig 0.14.0 to 0.15.0
 17 SEP 2025 - Set SIGPIPE to be ignored globlly
+19 SEP 2025 - Set SIGPIPE to be ignored locally
 ```